StephenOTT/GitHub-Analytics/README.md

 GitHub-Analytics
 ================

-Dec 10, 2013: Check out https://github.com/StephenOTT/GitHub-Time-Tracking-Hooker for initial designs for Time Tracking with GitHub Issue Tracker
+Dec 10, 2013: Check out https://github.com/StephenOTT/GitHub-Time-Tracking for Time Tracking with GitHub Issue Tracker, Milestones, and Code Commits

 Dec 1, 2013: Make sure to add the following commit/code to Sewyer gem for proper JSON response.
 This is needed because of the way that GitHub Octokit.rb 2.x returns its responses as `Sewyer::Reponses`  --https://github.com/lostisland/sawyer/pull/15